whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 ### Gift Economies Generate and Spread Abundance
 Gift economies reward sharing.
 They ensure everyone is taken care of, moving resources to where they're most needed or where they serve the greatest good.

 I experienced a gift economy among the Ashaninka where sharing was clearly the norm.
-Plenty of other people living in other healthy cultures, past and present, show that this is not particularly unusual.
+Plenty of other people living in other healthy nations, past and present, show that this is not particularly unusual.

 Nancy Basket, a woman of Cherokee descent, summarized the traditional Cherokee culture of sharing this way: "If we all had a lot, then everybody had a lot.
 If there wasn't a whole lot, then no one had a whole lot."[xxx-basket interview]